The Challenge

 1. Sidebar vs. Top Navigation

-A/B testing revealed that sidebar navigation improved tool discoverability by 35% and reduced clicks to target tools.
-Users found it easier to scan vertically through tool categories.
+A/B testing revealed that sidebar navigation clearly improved tool discoverability and reduced clicks to target.
+Users found it easier to scan vertically through tool categories — every participant in the sidebar group found tools faster.

 2. Card-Based vs. List View